 The difference between an assimilation framework for diversity and a deeper and more beneficial approach to differences and inclusion

 How to approach DEI for an impact on the company’s bottom line.

-How to move from diversity measured by the numbers to inclusion that provides a true seat at the table of power and decision-making
+How to move from diversity measured by the numbers to inclusion that provides opportunities for true seats at the table of power and decision-making

-Ways to introduce diversity and inclusion into companies while avoiding resistance
+Ways to introduce diversity and inclusion to avoid organizational resistance